dtx12/AndroidAnimationsActions/README.md

 # Android Animations Actions
 Actions for android animations.
 Inspired by libgdx scene2d actions.

-The main goal of this project is making creating of complex animation easier.
+The main goal of this project is making creating of complex animations easier.
 You may create animations like in demo with just a couple lines of code.

 ##Actions